Our response to HM Treasury’s Payments Landscape Review

 - The Revised Payment Services Regulations

 1. Bank API performance is keyHM Treasury asks: does consumer protection for faster payments need to be improved to boost take-up of payment initiation and does this impact its competitiveness with card payments?We agree that consumer protection is vital to encourage the adoption of both faster payments and PIS.
-But there is already a clear framework for consumer protection and security under PSD2, and more safeguarding measures to come — the and .PIS is also already inherently safe and secure:
+But there is already a clear framework for consumer protection and security under PSD2, and more safeguarding measures to come — the contingent reimbursement model code and confirmation of payee.PIS is also already inherently safe and secure:

 - PISPs do not come into possession of funds